Getting Started - Servers

 Whether you’re using a Windows, Mac, or a Linux machine, you will need to build your server for Linux runtime, as most cloud providers nowadays (including Edgegap) run on Linux.
 Don’t worry, no Linux knowledge is required to accomplish this with our plugin.

-☑️ Validate whether you have the required Unity Linux build tools.
+☑️ Validate you have installed the required Unity Linux build tools.

 ☑️ Once you’re happy with your configuration hit Build server, wait for the process to finish and verify there are no new errors in your Unity console.
 Completing this step will result in a new folder appearing in your project root - Builds/EdgegapServer/ServerBuild